 Kailin listens closely to what is being said in the group, processes it in her head, and pens down the essence of the conversation.
 Her arsenal for the evening is an array of markers, pastels and paint.
 She uses them to write down and draw images on boards for the group to see.
 Different colours and fonts differentiate the mood or topic while icons and drawings represent various key ideas.
 During the entire forum, her attention is focused on the conversation and translating it visually onto the boards.
 The end result?
 A captivating visual display of the evening’s narrative, ideas and emotions.

-The job of a graphic recorder is to record content discussed or presented live during an event (or conversation)
+The job of a graphic recorder is to record content discussed or presented live during an event (or conversation) in visual form.

 After the event, the clients get to keep the original piece of work.
 Kailin will take pictures of it and digitise the images for further edits depending on the purpose of the client.